-The Book of Odes, the Elegies of Chu, various “fu” poems of the Han and the Six Dynasties are rich sources of parallelism and antithesis.
+The Book of Odes, the Elegies of Chu, various “fu” poems of the Han, and the Six Dynasties are rich sources of parallelism and antithesis.

 In the time of Ch’i and Liang Dynasties (A.D.
-479-556) poets were beginning to attach greater importance to tone-harmony, antithesis and parallelism.
+479-556) poets were beginning to attach greater importance to tone-harmony, antithesis, and parallelism.
 It was not by accident that Liu Hsieh who flourished in this period was able to show peculiar insight into this aspect of literary technique when he wrote:

 “Nature, when endowing living things with limbs, does so in pairs.
 Man’s imagination, in its function, never sees things in isolation.
-In the creation of rhetorical language, the mind shapes and polishes a hundred thoughts that cluster round it, and by balancing the high with the low, produces antithesis and parallelism without apparent effort.”
+In the creation of rhetorical language, the mind shapes and polishes a hundred thoughts that cluster around it, and by balancing the high with the low, produces antithesis and parallelism without apparent effort.”

 It was then that the foundations of “regulated verse”, lü-shih, where laid, which generally speaking, means a poem of 8 lines of 5 or 7 characters each.

-As time went on, the form of five-character verse became stricter and was perfected in the hands of Shen Ch’uan-chi and Sung Chih-wen in the early part of the Tang Dynasty.
+As time went on, the form of the five-character verse became stricter and was perfected in the hands of Shen Ch’uan-chi and Sung Chih-wen in the early part of the Tang Dynasty.

-One of the prerequisites for verse to be qualified as “regulated” is that the four middle lines of an eight-line poem must form two independent couplets.
+One of the prerequisites for the verse to be qualified as “regulated” is that the four middle lines of an eight-line poem must form two independent couplets.

 A poem by Sung Chih-wen will illustrate this point:

-“(It was tomb-sweeping time when I was travelling on horseback in late spring, and I was in a state of melancholy.
+“(It was tomb-sweeping time when I was traveling on horseback in late spring, and I was in a state of melancholy.
 Straining my eyes on the river’s bank, I could not see anybody from Loyang.
 I, a banished official in the extreme South, think constantly of the wise King in the far North, remembering the old garden (invoking heart-rending sighs) where the willow-leaves are turning green again by day and night.)”